danieveaudio/Work-in-the-Wild/README.md

-# 🌿 Sustainable Visibility Toolkit v3.1
+# Work in the Wild: A Build-Your-Own Visibility Resource
 ### Evidence-Based Marketing for Independent Practitioners & Community Businesses

 *A free, open-source resource grounded in behavioral economics and small business research*